smascaro/MDADM_M0.665_PAC5_HeroWidget/README.md

 ## But wait, there's more!

 Sharp borders are boring, I'm sure you will set some material-ish borders to your images.
 And when it comes to borders, the `Hero` widget is there to help you.
 Actually, you don't need to do anything else than wrapping your hero'ed widget within a `ClipXXXX` widget and customize the borders as you like.
+Note that no modifications are required on the `Hero` widget in the end screen.

 In this demo we'll see the two most usual ones: `ClipRRect` and `ClipOval`.